The best water softener systems will increase the lifespan of your clothes, improve your plumbing, and protect your appliances.

 Most users have claimed to notice immediate improvements.
 Bathtub rings, toilet stains, and showerhead scale buildup have suddenly vanished.
 Others have claimed that their skin irritation has improved and that their hair and body soaps lather better after purchasing and using the iSpring ED2000.

-This particular model is ideal for households of 1-4 people and can remove up to 8ppm of clear water iron.
+This particular water softener is ideal for households of 1-4 people and can remove up to 8ppm of clear water iron.

 It’s NSF certified to decrease hard water symptoms like the buildup of scale on plumbing and faucets, spotting on dishes, and stains on clothing.